Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Introduction

-To address the aforementioned challenges in stereo polygon matching, we propose a novel low-cost unsupervised polygon matching with pre-trained models \method. \method aims to establish fine-grained polygon-to-polygon correspondences in stereo images through a multi-stage pipeline designed to tackle scale variation, search efficiency, local disparity discontinuities and generalization with training-free strategy, including the following: Firstly, the feature points and vector polygons are detected in images by the detector with pre-trained models, laying the foundation for subsequent matching.
-Secondly, to address the challenge of scale variation inherent in large-format images, the global matcher leverages the bidirectional-pyramid matching strategy to generate the adaptive search window, which progressively narrows the search space in the image pyramid, significantly reducing computational cost while maintaining matching accuracy.
-Finally, we refine the matching results by local-joint geometry and multi-feature matching strategy (LoJoGM) with the Hungarian algorithm.
+To address the aforementioned challenges in stereo polygon matching, we propose \method, the first zero-shot polygon matching framework with pre-trained models. \method aims to establish fine-grained polygon-to-polygon correspondences in stereo images through a multi-stage pipeline designed to tackle scale variation, search efficiency, local disparity discontinuities and generalization with training-free strategy.
+The pipeline includes the following: Firstly, the feature points and vector polygons are detected in images by the detector with pre-trained models, laying the foundation for subsequent matching.
+Secondly, to address the challenge of scale variation inherent in large-format images, the global matcher leverages the bidirectional-pyramid matching (BPM) strategy to generate the adaptive search window, which progressively narrows the search space in the image pyramid, significantly reducing computational cost while maintaining matching accuracy.
+The reliable correspondences established at this easy stage serve as geometric anchors that constrain and quality-control the subsequent local matching.
+Thirdly, we refine the matching results by local-joint geometry and multi-feature matching strategy (LoJoGM) with the local-holistic bipartite graph optimization.
 This step is crucial for mitigating local disparity discontinuities, as it considers the local relationships between polygons and polygons from stereo images, and addresses topological inconsistencies in the target as the viewpoint changes.
-By integrating automatically learned features with handcrafted features with optimized matching strategy, \method offers a low-cost and generalized solution for stereo polygon matching without any training requirement.
+As the final quality-control stage, LoJoGM re-matches the hard cases that the global stage could not resolve and rejects only those correspondences for which no candidate yields a globally consistent assignment, thereby controlling error propagation across the whole pipeline.
+By combining automatically learned features with handcrafted features and an optimized matching strategy, \method offers a zero-shot and generalized solution for stereo polygon matching without any training requirement.